Museum Signage Systems

 Museum barriers should also adhere to ADA (Americans with Disabilities Act) standards.
 The belt or cord on a typical barrier is too high.
 According to the ADA, the cord or belt must be cane detectable and located within 27 inches off of the finished floor or ground.
-Absolute Museum and Gallery Products now offers a Q-Barrier Cuff (B5200) to add to an existing barrier that adds a second cord down at the correct height to be compliant with the ADA standards.
+There is an optional Q-Barrier Cuff (B5200) to add to an existing barrier that adds a second cord down at the correct height to be compliant with the ADA standards.

 Below is the info from the ADA website: